M$^{2}$Chat: Empowering VLM for Multimodal LLM Interleaved Text-Image Generation: Experiments

 \section{Experiments}

-\rongyu{In this section, we analyze and evaluate the generation performance of \textit{ChatIllusion} and the efficiency of GLMAdapter and TFF generation.
-The empirical results demonstrate the superiority of our proposed methods against other state-of-the-art baselines in generation quality and consistency.}
+In this section, we analyze and evaluate the generation performance of \textit{$M^{2}Chat$} and the efficiency of M$^{3}$Adapter and M$^{3}$FT across various tasks.
+The empirical results demonstrate the superiority of our proposed methods against other state-of-the-art baselines in generation quality and semantic consistency.

-\subsection{Downstream tasks}
+\subsection{Downstream Tasks}

-Inspired by DALLE3~\cite{openai2023dalle3} developed by openAI, we aim to propose a lightweight aligned method for interleaving generation tasks driven by the Llama and stable diffusion.
-The interleaving generation task, which aims to generate the image and text that are related and interleaved, can be defined into several sub-tasks.
-To be more specific, this paper focuses on improving the following sub-tasks:
+Our paper enhances multimodal LLMs for interleaved generation tasks, producing related and intertwined text and images.
+Specifically, the interleaving generation task can be defined into several sub-tasks: \begin{itemize} \item \textbf{Chat-based image generation} requires the model to discern and react on often vague user inputs, extracting key elements to produce diverse images that match user intent, showcasing both comprehension and creative alignment with user specifications.

-\textbf{Chat-based image generation} In chat-based image generation tasks, user inputs are often ambiguous and unclear.
-The model must be capable of extracting keywords from the input and generating a series of diverse pictures that fulfill the user's requirements.
-This entails understanding the user's intent and creatively generating images that align with their desired specifications.
+\item \textbf{Interleaving generation} aims to perform basic editing operations based on text instructions.
+During the editing process, the model emerges with the ability to comprehend human commands and make appropriate editing based on the understanding.

-\textbf{Interleaving generation} In the context of image editing tasks, ChatIllusion is able to perform basic editing operations based on text instruction.
-During the editing process, the model emerges with the ability to comprehend human commands and make appropriate edits based on this understanding.
+\item \textbf{storytelling} requires the model to weave a coherent narrative with corresponding images, ensuring each image reflects the unfolding story.
+This demands a deep understanding of context and the ability to create rich text and visuals, delivering an immersive narrative experience.

-\textbf{Story telling.} The storytelling task entails the model generating a coherent story accompanied by a series of closely aligned pictures.
-The model should possess storytelling abilities that enable it to weave a narrative and concurrently generate accompanying images that seamlessly align with the storyline.
-This requires the model to understand the context and content of the story, generate descriptive and engaging text, and create pictures that effectively illustrate and support the narrative.
-By achieving this level of alignment between the story and the corresponding pictures, the model can deliver a compelling and immersive storytelling experience.
+\item \textbf{Multimodal Dialogue} diverges from traditional ones by tackling inconsistencies in text-image pairs.
+VLM must go beyond describing images to generating relevant dialogues and topic-specific visuals, enriching the conversation with images more than content visualization. \end{itemize}

-\subsection{Experiment setup}
+\subsection{Experiment Setup}